Global trace formula for ultra-differentiable Anosov flows: Introduction

 In \S \ref{sectls}, we define a local version of the space $\h$ from Theorem~\ref{thmmain}, and we study in \S \ref{sectlto} the action on this local space of a local model for an Anosov flow (in charts).
 This is achieved by adapting the techniques that we introduced in \cite{lagtf} for Gevrey uniformly hyperbolic diffeomorphisms both for continuous-time dynamics and for the larger class of regularity that we introduce in \S \ref{secDCC}.

 The construction of $\h$ and the proofs of Theorem~\ref{thmmain} and Proposition~\ref{propmain} are carried out in \S \ref{gs1} and \S \ref{gs2}.
 In \S \ref{gs1}, we design a first space that is well-suited to study the flow $\p{\phi^t}_{t \in \R}$ for large $t$.
 In \S \ref{gs2}, we use our this space to construct a space well-suited to study the flow $\p{\phi^t}_{t \in \R}$ for all non-negative times and prove the trace formula.
-The lack of hyperbolicity for $t > 0$ small will be dealt with by considering the shifted resolvent $\mathcal{L}_{t_0} \p{z -X}^{-1}$ of the generator $X= V + g$ of the Koopman operator \eqref{eqkoopman} instead of the resolvent, as it is usually done.
+The lack of hyperbolicity for $t > 0$ small will be dealt with by considering a decomposition of the powers of the resolvent $\p{z-X}^{-1}$ of the generator $X= V + g$ of the Koopman operator \eqref{eqkoopman} into a compact part (corresponding to large times for which we have uniform hyperbolicity) and a negligible part (corresponding to small times).
 This strategy is also what allows us to tackle a class of regularity that is larger than Gevrey and get a better result than the one we suggested in \cite{lagtf}.

 In Appendix \ref{apprri}, we give a new proof of the fact that Ruelle resonances are intrinsic, which does not require to deal with Schwartz kernel (as it was the case in \cite{FauSjo} for instance).
 This implies in particular that the Ruelle resonances that appear from the study of the operator $X$ acting on the quite exotic Hilbert space $\h$ given by Theorem~\ref{thmmain} coincide with the Ruelle resonances that have already been defined in the literature.